User Guide

 - Telegram handle, if provided, must be unique.
 You cannot add two persons with the same Telegram handle.

-- Telegram handles are treated case-insensitively for duplicate detection.
+- Emails are treated case-insensitively for duplicate detection.
 For example,

 Examples: